PulseBeamDev/docs/concepts/connection.md

 **PulseBeam Peer State**

-The PulseBeam State is straightforward, it is `new` or `closed`.
-When the state is `closed` peers must be recreated to transition back to `new` to be able to make connections.
+The PulseBeam State is straightforward.
+State is `new` or `closed`.
+When the state is `closed` peers must be recreated to transition back to `new`.
+State must be `new` to be able to make connections.

 **RTCPeerConnectionState**

 ![Connection state flowchart](../../../../assets/concepts.connection.svg)

-We, PulseBeam does some shimming, polyfills, and auto retrys on top of existing browser WebRTC implementation.

-Note: this is slightly oversimplified.
-You will observe unexpected transitions and/or flakiness in WebRTC states.
-This diagram is meant to help you understand and conceptualize states and their meaning.
+Note: This flowchart provides a high-level overview of typical behavior.
+It is meant to help you understand and conceptualize states and their meaning.
+WebRTC connections can exhibit unexpected transitions and/or flakiness.

-Peer SDK insulates you from some flakiness in connection state and handles reconnection in recoverable states.
+Peer SDK insulates you from some flakiness in connection state, with shimming, polyfills, and auto retries on top of existing browser WebRTC implementation.
+Handling reconnection in recoverable states.

-Note: While PulseBeam provides a stable abstraction, WebRTC connection states can exhibit unexpected transitions or flakiness.
-This flowchart provides a high-level overview of typical behavior.
+If you have any comments or would like to [chat with us](/docs/community-and-support/discord)!

 #### Expected State Transition Flows